Tech500/EoRa-S3-900TB-with-FreeRTOS/README.md

 ## TX — Transmitter (FreeRTOS)

-TX is only used for one preamble and command packet, conserving battery power.
+TX is only used for one preamble and command packet.

 The TX runs on **Core 1** with an `AsyncWebServer` handling web requests and a dedicated `txTask` processing LoRa sends.